๐Ÿ vdwulp.github.io

 0 No iButton detected

-A return value 0 means searching finished succesfully, but there are no more iButtons on the OneWire.
+A return value 0 means searching finished successfully, but there are no more iButtons on the data line.
 Negative return values indicate a problem during the search (mostly due to movement of the iButton on the reader), but additional calls to the function may yield new iButton identifying codes.
 However, the overall result will be unreliable.

 Arguments